 1. First, PC1 checks its ARP table for PC2’s IP address (10.10.10.100).

 2. If there is no cache, PC1 will send ARP Request, a broadcast message (source: AAAA.AAAA.AAAA, destination: FFFF.FFFF.FFFF) to all hosts on the same subnet.

 3. All hosts will receive the ARP Request, but only PC2 will reply.
 PC2 will send an ARP Reply containing its own MAC address (EEEE.EEEE.EEEE).

 4. PC1 receives the MAC address and saves it to its ARP Table.

 Why Do We Need Dynamic ARP Inspection (DAI)?

-Now, you may be asking why do we need Dynamic ARP Inspection (DAI)?
-In our first example, let’s say there’s a rogue peer, PC3, connected to one of the switch ports.
+You may be asking why we need Dynamic ARP Inspection (DAI).
+In our first example, a rogue peer, PC3, is connected to one of the switch ports.
 PC3 can send a Gratuitous ARP or an ARP Reply that was not prompted by an ARP Request to update the ARP mapping of the other hosts on the network.

 Unknowingly, PC2 will update its ARP Cache and change the MAC address of PC1 to the MAC address of PC3.
 Same with the other direction, PC3 can spoof PC2 by lying about its MAC address.
-This attack or spoofing is also known as a Man-in-the-Middle attack.
+This attack, or ARP spoofing, is also called a Man-in-the-Middle attack.

 PC2’s ARP Cache before spoofing: